MASQ-Project/Node/README.md

 ##### Wallets

-In order to run decentralized, MASQ Node needs at least an earning wallet (an Ethereum wallet into which other Nodes will make payments for the services your node provides).
+In order to run decentralized, MASQ Node needs at least an earning wallet (an Ethereum wallet into which other Nodes will make payments for the services your Node provides).
 If you plan to use your Node to consume data with a browser or other network application, it will also need to be configured with a funded consuming wallet (an Ethereum wallet from which it will make payments for the services other Nodes provide).
 If you want, you can use the same wallet for both earning and consuming, although this will allow an attacker to connect your network-forming Gossip traffic with your